lucianmiller/calculator/README.md

 # Calculator

-#### JavaScript and jQuery business logic practice for Epicodus, 3/3/2021_
+#### JavaScript and jQuery business logic practice for Epicodus, 3/4/2021

 #### By Lucian Miller

 ## Description

-A simple addition calculator.
+A simple calculator that can add, subtract, multiply and divide 2 numbers together.
 This project was used to learn how to use JavaScript and jQuery and apply it to a website.

 ## Setup/Installation Requirements